 Participant selection.
-We selected the participants by convenience and using the snowball recruitment technique (i.e., one participant indicates another one, and so on) [Flick 2018].
+We selected the participants by convenience and using the snowball recruitment technique (i.e., one participant indicates another one, and so on) (Flick, 2018).
 To be eligible to participate in this study, they must be collaborators of software development projects (developers or maintainers), especially collaborators who work on open-source projects in GitHub.
 Section 5.1 presents the overview of the participants selected.
 We received responses from 43 participants.
 Eight participants did not complete all questionnaires; thus, they were excluded.

 Experiment design.
 First, we asked participants to complete a demographic and background questionnaire (10 minutes).
-After, we provided a training and explanation session about the experiment related to COOPFINDER and GitHub (10 minutes) (Figure 4).
-After the training session, we asked participants to perform a set of seven tasks for each tool - COOPFINDER and GitHub (1 hour).
+After, we provided a training and explanation session about the experiment related to CoopFinder and GitHub (10 minutes) (Figure 4).
+After the training session, we asked participants to perform a set of seven tasks for each tool -CoopFinder and GitHub (1 hour).
 We instructed the participants to perform the tasks using both tools.
-To reduce the learning effect on the assessment results, we used the Latin square [Fisher 1992] to distribute the tasks and tools between two groups of participants, as presented in Figure 4.
+To reduce the learning effect on the assessment results, we used the Latin square (Fisher, 1992) to distribute the tasks and tools between two groups of participants, as presented in Figure 4.
 Each treatment appears only once in each row (group of participants) and only once in each column (tools), allowing a broader evaluation concerning the tool and the group of participants.
+Finally, we presented a post-questionnaire with open-ended questions, allowing participants to give feedback about the CoopFinder tool.

 Experiment tasks.
 We defined and adapted the tasks for each tool to have the same goal (Table 1) and difficulty level.
 Moreover, we presented a brief scenario for each task to direct the activity of the participant to achieve the task goal.
 For each task, participants should provide an answer for the activity proposed and indicate their perception on how easy it was to perform the task.
-All scenarios and tasks are available online for future replications/extensions11.
+All scenarios and tasks are available online for future replications/extensions.